-We are pleased to announce that the 7th Heidelberg Myeloma Workshop will take place at the Heidelberg University Hospital on the 5th and 6th of April, 2019.
+We are pleased to announce that the 8th Heidelberg Myeloma Workshop will take place in a virtual format on 16th and 17th of April, 2021.
 This biennial meeting will continue to focus on new developments in multiple myeloma and a panel of internationally renowned experts will discuss the range of current therapeutic approaches.
-The workshop has been organized by the Multiple Myeloma Section of the Department of Internal Medicine V of Heidelberg University Hospital and the National Center for Tumor Diseases, Heidelberg (NCT).
-The venue will be the lecture hall in the University Hospital in Heidelberg.
+The workshop has been organized by the Multiple Myeloma Division of the Department of Internal Medicine V at Heidelberg University Hospital and the National Center for Tumor Diseases, Heidelberg (NCT).
+The venue will be the lecture hall of the University Hospital in Heidelberg.

 Recent years have seen myeloma patients benefit from more refined diagnostic criteria and a wider range of treatment options.
+In particular, immunotherapies such as CAR T-cell therapy have a high potential to improve myeloma therapy.
+Other immunotherapeutic treatments are based on bispecific antibodies and so-called antibody-drug conjugates.
 Both the earlier initiation of treatment and a greater appreciation of the importance of targeting sustained deep remissions offer new opportunities to further extend patient survival.
-Most importantly, there continues to be a growing pipeline of novel agents in Phase III trials and immunotherapeutic approaches have shown great promise in myeloma.
-Finally, the prospect of cure is no longer remote.

-The 7th Heidelberg Myeloma Workshop will start at 11.45 a.m. on Friday, the 5th of April, 2019.
-We hope that this program will be of interest to you and look forward to welcoming you to Heidelberg.
+The 8th Heidelberg Myeloma Workshop will start at 11.45 a.m. on Friday, the 16th of April, 2021.
+We hope that this program will be of interest to you and look forward to welcoming you at our virtual event.

 Prof. Dr. Hartmut Goldschmidt